oparisblue/hyperlight/README.md

 ### Setup for Servers

-For servers, install the package, and then run the following command to set up a new project:
+For servers, run the following command to set up a new project that uses hyperlight:

 ```
 npx hyperlight create-server-project